©2020 William A. Lasher

 “We’ve come too far to turn around.
 They seem to know where they’re headed.
 Let’s keep following.”

 We entered the tunnel, and it narrowed as we proceeded.
 The ceiling was low, and we had to duck down as we picked our way along the rockbound walls.
-After another hundred yards or so, we became aware of daylight at the end of the tunnel, and as we approached it, a goodly flow of water.
+After another hundred yards or so, we became aware of daylight at the end, and as we approached it, a goodly flow of water.
 We were back to ground level, and the tunnel’s narrow terminus had come out behind a pocket-sized waterfall.

 I laughed nervously when I looked towards Molly, because my bricky girlfriend was now dressed like a man!
-Her long hair was tied up and hidden under a squat black bowler, and the rest of her wardrobe was similar to mine … and Molly had a mustache – was it real?!
+Her long hair was tied up and hidden under a squat black bowler.
+The rest of her wardrobe was similar to mine, and Molly had a mustache – was it real?!

 Even more troubling was how much we had aged.
 We were much older, full grown adults, Molly looked like she was in her 40s.

 “What in the world is going on around here?” said mustachioed Molly.

 I was carrying an extraordinary firearm too, an immense .50 caliber pistol concealed in a leather holster under my bulky coat.
 Heavy with mechanical apparatus, the gun had a compartment built into the handle that held some type of gas cylinder.
 After a hasty examination, I quickly returned the gun to it’s holster, thinking it would be better to learn more about it before I fooled around with it.
 I certainly didn’t want to risk shooting myself!

 “An astonishing turn of events,” remarked Molly as she looked over her own pistol, her green eyes wide.

 “I’ll say, and there’s definitely something suspicious about those otters.”